 Company laws about the liquidation of a limited company in the UK are determined mainly by the Insolvency Act 1986.

-  HBG Advisory provide company directors with Help on how to close a company through a company liquidation.
+HBG Advisory provides guidance to company directors on how to close a company through a company liquidation.

 Three types of liquidation:

 A company director may request a court to issue an order to cease trading and commence liquidation (‘wound up’).
 This insolvency process is referred to as a ‘compulsory liquidation’.
 For further reading, please view why choose voluntary rather than a compulsory liquidation.